isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-brushes-for-edging/index.md

 [other paintbrushes](https://pestpolicy.com/best-paint-brushes-for-watercolor/)
 .
 The set is versatile because it can accommodate a wide range of paints such as chalk paint, acrylic paint, and water & oil-based paints.
 What's more, they are versatile enough to serve on walls, deck, metal, and other surfaces.
-Whether you want to apply glue or house d�cor paint, this is the set to buy.
+Whether you want to apply glue or house dcor paint, this is the set to buy.
 And it doesnt matter whether you are a novice or professional; the Rescare 4psc set poses no challenge at all.
 The brushes are light and comfortable to hold, making it possible to paint for a longer period without fatigue.
 Pros:
 - Lightweight and easy to use